- Gaius Flaminius is elected censor and has the Circus Flaminius and the Via Flaminia built (220 BCE);

 The Carthaginian commander now had a chance to demonstrate his tactical genius.
 Instead of fighting back, he ordered his troops to cross the river.
 The Vaccaei, Olcades and Carpetani, thinking they had their enemy on the run, pursued carelessly and also began fording the river.
 Hannibal then ordered his cavalry to ride into the water.
 The Iberians and Celts were all on foot, while the Carthagians fought on horseback and easily struck down their opponents, who were struggling to stay on their feet.
 Hannibal’s elephants pushed back anyone who tried to climb the opposite river bank and trampled to death many enemies.
 When the survivors retreated to their own side of the river again, Hannibal had his infantry cross the stream in close order.
 The remaining Vaccaei, Olcades and Carpetani were routed.
 After Hannibal had laid waste to their territories, the Carpetani sued for peace.

 Hannibal was now threatening the city of Saguntum.
 Saguntum – also named Arsé – was an Iberian city, although it had always had close ties with both the Greek and Phoenician settlements in Spain.
 It was large and prosperous, and Polybius informs us that its land “yields every kind of crop and is the most fertile in the whole of Iberia”.
 The exact relationship between Rome and Saguntum will probably always remain unclear.
 Livius claims that Saguntum had been mentioned in the treaty between Rome and Hasdrubal, signed in 226 BCE, and had been declared a free city.
 It is, however, doubtful that it was mentioned at all.
 Saguntum was way south of the river Ebro, the river forming the border between the Carthaginian and Roman zones of influence in Spain, so there does not seem to have been any reason to include it in the treaty and Polybius does not mention it.
-Nevertheless, it is certainly possible that Saguntum, fearing Carthaginian expansion, had put itself under Roman protection.
+Nevertheless, it is certainly possible that Saguntum, fearing Carthaginian expansion, had put itself under Roman protection (one remembers how, during the Mercenary War, the rebels had tried to put Utica under Roman protection).